EternalCodeTeam/website/content/docs/documentation-editors/markdown-guide.md

 description: A comprehensive guide to using Markdown in our documentation system
 ---

-# Markdown Documentation Guide

-This guide provides a comprehensive overview of all Markdown features available in our documentation system.

 ## Frontmatter

 Frontmatter is used at the top of Markdown files to define metadata.
 It's written in YAML format between triple-dashed lines: